learn-co-curriculum/angular-what-is-a-controller-readme/README.md

   .module('app')
   .controller('MainController', MainController);
 ```
 Our controllers are just JavaScript functions.
 We then use `$scope` (we're covering everything you'll need to know about `$scope` in the next lesson).
-In short term, `$scope` allows us to put information *into* our views.
+In short, `$scope` allows us to put information *into* our views.
 This is why our first lab has "Hello, PUT YOUR NAME HERE!" when you load the page!

 We also assigned the controller to our module named `app`.